BJMdotNET/prince-docs/city-pages.md

 # City Pages

+ - [**"Let's make fun of Weezer's song about Prince in the week's Go Slow No"**](http://www.citypages.com/music/lets-make-fun-of-weezers-song-about-prince-in-the-weeks-go-slow-no/506877321) March 8, 2019 by Keith Harris in Music

+    > As much as anyone, Rivers Cuomo established the contours of the modern-rock hit as we know it, and as punishment he’s doomed to dopily haunt its commercial confines forever.
+Despite his aptitude for tune, Cuomo’s lyrics have always stumbled, and their gawkiness only simulates a vulnerable charm if you first encounter them at a particularly susceptible moment.
+So maybe schtick-rock throwaways like “Zombie Bastards,” “Can’t Knock the Hustle,” and “The Prince Who Wanted Everything” (somebody’s surely rolling in his Paisley-Park-shaped urn) aren’t exactly unworthy of the auteur who once sang “Flip on the telly/Wrestle with Jimmy” after all.
+Maybe you’ve just outgrown him.

- - [***"What happened?
-A timeline of notable and sometimes nutty Minnesota music news for 2018."***](http://www.citypages.com/music/what-happened-a-timeline-of-notable-and-sometimes-nutty-minnesota-music-news-for-2018/502511921) by Keith Harris on 12 December 2018
+ - [**"What happened?
+A timeline of notable and sometimes nutty Minnesota music news for 2018."**](http://www.citypages.com/music/what-happened-a-timeline-of-notable-and-sometimes-nutty-minnesota-music-news-for-2018/502511921) by Keith Harris on 12 December 2018

     > January
     >